 You can Access Your Subconscious Mind

 You can access your subconscious mind, and get a clear knowing on what stories and beliefs are running your show.
 It really isn’t a mystery.
 We are just not taught the value of our natural-born psychic power and how to access it for really practical things like this.
-Our muscles respond to positive and negative influence with cues, and in muscle testing — you can ask your body questions and receive yes or no answers.
+Our muscles respond to positive and negative influence with cues, and in muscle and energy testing — you can “Ask Your Body” (I teach this in my book and program) questions and receive yes or no answers.
 You just have to get accustomed to translating the messages.
-You can also use a divination tool, like a pendulum, to ask yes or no questions to your body and mind.
+You can also use a divination tool, like a pendulum, to ask yes or no questions to your body and subconscious mind.
 With the right questions you can define what programs are keeping you stuck and even learn how to undo them.
 You can also sit in meditation, which I recommend anyway, and set the intention to receive the answers you need.

 Want to Really Let Go?

 Next, set the intention to change the program.
 What would you rather think and feel?
-Create a reasonable affirmation such as “I love and appreciate myself” and allow yourself to say that.. paying attention to any resistance.
+Create a reasonable and specific affirmation such as “I will ….. today” or “I show myself love and appreciation” and allow yourself to say that.. paying attention to any resistance.
 Do not ignore the resistance.
 Instead, visit it like you did your original story.
-Tire it out. and get back to affirming.
+Tire it out, and get back to affirming.
 Hold your affirmation in your mind until you feel a positive emotional shift, until you feel something different inside of you.

 Change Your Behavior